-ALA provides information, talking points, and assistance for library workers and library advocates across a range of state and local issues and offers tools to support those efforts.
+ALA provides information, talking points, strategic assistance, and direct support for library workers and library advocates across a range of state and local issues and offers tools to support those efforts.

 Investments in libraries are investments in informed, healthy, connected, and resilient communities.

 - For every $1 invested in a public library, the community receives more than $5 in economic benefit--above and beyond the education, small business support, cultural programming, and other services that benefit library users and non-users alike.

 - Libraries are integral to social infrastructure and serve all members of their communities.

 - Libraries transform communities through education, employment, entrepreneurship, engagement, and empowerment.

 - Libraries facilitate lifelong learning: nurturing a continuum of literacies across age groups, providing skill-building and technical support for job seekers, helping entrepreneurs launch businesses, preserving a community's history, and offering cultural programming.

 - Budget in the Crosshairs?
 Navigating a Tough Budget Year

 - Making Budget Presentations

 Visit ALA's Library Funding page for information on federal funding for libraries.